rjwats/esp8266-react/README.md

 board = esp12e
 ```

-If you want to build for an ESP32 device, all you need to do is re-configure playformio.ini with your devices settings:
+If you want to build for an ESP32 device, all you need to do is re-configure playformio.ini with your devices settings.
+Building for the common esp32 "node32s" board for example requires the following configuration:

 ```
 [env:node32s]